alan-turing-institute/Palaeoanalytics/README.md

 ### Output data

-The output dataset is a JSON file with data for the lithic objects found in an image.
+The output dataset is a CSV file with data for the lithic objects found in an image.
 The data is hierarchically organized by lithic surfaces (ventral, dorsal, platform).
 For each surface the metrics from its scars are recorded.
-In [this data output example,](output_example.md) you can find the json file that results from running `PyLithics` on the above images, with comments to better understand the feature hierarchy and variables.
+In [this data output example,](output_example.md) you can find the CSV file that results from running `PyLithics` on the above images, with comments to better understand the feature hierarchy and variables.

 # 🖌 Drawing style for `PyLithics` <a name="drawing"></a>